Maryland: Eastern Shore & Chesapeake Bay | VBT Bicycling Vacations Skip to Main Content

 Today's Ride Choices

-Morning Blackwater National Wildlife Refuge — 20 miles
+Morning: Blackwater National Wildlife Refuge — 20 miles

 What to Expect:

-Your morning ride takes you to the Blackwater National Wildlife Refuge for some bird-watching.
-Scenic riding is on paved, quiet roadways.
-Stop to enjoy a picnic lunch provided by your trip leaders, and for a chance to visit the newly established Harriet Tubman Underground Railroad State Park before shuttling north to Rock Hall and our inn for the next three nights.
+Your morning ride takes you through the Blackwater National Wildlife Refuge for some peaceful bird-watching.
+Enjoy scenic cycling along paved, quiet roadways.
+Pause for a picnic lunch provided by your trip leaders and take time to visit the newly established Harriet Tubman Underground Railroad State Park.
+In the afternoon, shuttle north to Rock Hall and settle in at our inn for the next three nights.

 Cumulative Distance Range: 20 miles